Trial Design Stage

 - Realistic operational planning

-- Stronger partnerships with community + academic centers
+- Stronger collaboration across community and academic sites

-Sponsors that engage sites at this point consistently see smoother startup and stronger study conduct.
+Sponsors that maintain strong engagement at this stage typically see smoother study startup and more consistent study conduct.

 What aspects of the final protocol should they inform?